Finding the Best Places to Retire Since 2006!

 204 Antebellum Lane, Mount Juliet, Tennessee 37122

-Pretty Lake Providence is a gated 50+ community built by Del Webb, which is a division of Pulte Homes.
-This development began in 2006, with finishing touches ending in 2016, and has nearly 1,100 single family homes and town homes.
+Pretty Lake Providence is a gated 55+ community built by Del Webb, which is a division of Pulte Homes.
+This development began in 2006, with finishing touches ending in 2020, and it has nearly 1,100 single family homes and town homes.
 It has been one of the fastest selling master planned communities in Tennessee.

 Buyers have eight single family floor plans and three town home floor plans from which to choose.
 The single family residences come with two to three bedrooms, two to three baths and range in size from 1,392 square feet to 2,597 square feet.
 The town homes have two bedrooms, two baths and range in size from 1,205 square feet to 1,393 square feet.
 All properties are one story tall and have an attached two car garage facing the street.
 Standard features include nine-foot ceilings, open floor plans and GE appliances.
 Dwelling exteriors are low maintenance, covered with fiber cement siding and brick.
 Nicely landscaped lanes gently loop throughout the community.